 IS THERE A COST TO FILE A CLAIM?

 Yes.
-A charge of $25.00 will be imposed at the time a statement of claim is filed, as a processing fee.
-Payment should be in the form of a check or money order and is not refundable if the claim is processed; however if matter goes to a hearing the hearing officer order fee reimbursement.
+A processing fee of $25.00 is charged at the time a statement of claim is filed, with the Board Payment should be in the form of a check or money order and is not refundable if the claim is processed; however, if the claim goes to a hearing the hearing officer may order fee reimbursement.

 Yes.
-After a proposed order is issued if the parties attend a hearing and written exceptions are received in a timely manner (within 20 days), with the appropriate fee of $20.00, the (15) member Board will make a decision and issue a final order.
+After a proposed order is issued, if the parties attend a hearing and written exceptions are received within 20 days, with the appropriate fee of $20.00, the Board will decide and issue a final order.